 Our Mission

-Founded in 1992, the Asian Pacific American Labor Alliance (APALA), AFL-CIO, is the first and only national organization of Asian American and Pacific Islander (AAPI) workers, most of who are union members, and our allies advancing worker, immigrant and civil rights.
-Since its founding, APALA has played a unique role in addressing the workplace issues of the 800,000 AAPI union members and in serving as the bridge between the broader labor movement and the AAPI community.
-Backed with strong support of the AFL-CIO, APALA has 22 chapters and a national office in Washington, D.C.
+Founded in 1992, the Asian Pacific American Labor Alliance (APALA), AFL-CIO, is the first and only national organization of Asian American, Native Hawaiian and Pacific Islander (AANHPI) workers, most of who are union members, and our allies advancing worker, immigrant and civil rights.
+Since its founding, APALA has played a unique role in addressing the workplace issues of the 660,000 AANHPI union members and in serving as the bridge between the broader labor movement and the AANHPI community.
+Backed with strong support of the AFL-CIO, APALA has more than 20 chapters and pre-chapters and a national office in Washington, D.C.

-APALA is dedicated to promoting political education and voter registration programs among AAPIs, and to the training, empowerment, and leadership of AAPIs within the labor movement and APA community.
-Furthermore, APALA works to defend and advocate for the civil and human rights of AAPIs, immigrants and all people of color, and continues to develop ties within international labor organizations, especially in the Asia-Pacific Rim.
+APALA is dedicated to promoting political education and voter registration programs among AANHPIs, and to the training, empowerment, and leadership of AANHPIs within the labor movement and community.
+Furthermore, APALA works to defend and advocate for the civil and human rights of AANHPIs, immigrants and all people of color, and continues to develop ties within international labor organizations, especially in the Asia-Pacific Rim.

-APALA plays a distinct role as the sole nexus between organized labor and the AAPI community.
+APALA plays a distinct role as the sole nexus between organized labor and the AANHPI community.

-APALA is dedicated to promoting political education and voter registration programs among AAPIs, and to the training, empowerment, and leadership of AAPIs within the labor movement and APA community.
-Furthermore, APALA works to defend and advocate for the civil and human rights of AAPIs, immigrants and all people of color, and continues to develop ties within international labor organizations, especially in the Asia-Pacific Rim.
+APALA is dedicated to promoting political education and voter registration programs among AANHPIs, and to the training, empowerment, and leadership of AANHPIs within the labor movement and community.
+Furthermore, APALA works to defend and advocate for the civil and human rights of AANHPIs, immigrants and all people of color, and continues to develop ties within international labor organizations, especially in the Asia-Pacific Rim.

-APALA plays a distinct role as the sole nexus between organized labor and the AAPI community.
+APALA plays a distinct role as the sole nexus between organized labor and the AANHPI community.

 Our Priorities